datanav/docs/training/030_dtl/020_Beginner.rst

    }

-[“rename”] lets you define a new key for a given key in your Source.
+["rename"] lets you define a new key for a given key in your Source.
 As such, let’s say we have:

 .. code-block:: json